-Everybody has heard about new mothers experiencing postpartum depression after having a baby.
-But how about dad?
-Are new fathers also experiencing the blues, too?
+It is common to hear about new moms experiencing postpartum depression, but how about dads?
+Are new fathers experiencing the blues, too?

 Here are the results:

 - About 10 percent of fathers experience depression between the first trimester of their wife's pregnancy and the first year after the birth, compared with only about 4.8 percent of men in the general population.

 - Men were most likely to become depressed between three to six months after the baby's birth.

 - Men in the U.S. were more likely than men in other countries to experience depression.
 The rate was 14.1 percent in the United States, compared with 8.2 percent internationally.